veesix-networks/cgn-ec/docs/index.md

 ### Disclaimers

-<em>*</em> When using TimescaleDB output as a time-series database, you can view the [blog regarding performance here](https://www.timescale.com/blog/timescaledb-vs-amazon-timestream-6000x-higher-inserts-175x-faster-queries-220x-cheaper).
+<em>*</em> When using TimescaleDB output as a time-series database, you can view the [blog regarding performance here regarding the x1000 faster](https://www.timescale.com/blog/timescaledb-vs-amazon-timestream-6000x-higher-inserts-175x-faster-queries-220x-cheaper) and the data compression up [to 90% here](https://docs.timescale.com/use-timescale/latest/compression/about-compression/).